KBLiveSolutions/open.control-remote_script/README.md

 * copy the folder open_control in the repository and paste it inside the Remote Scripts folder.
 * Relaunch Live
 a Control Surface named open control should be available.

-## The script is not yet documented.
-Comments will be added soon.